-Implementation (continued) D. Accounts may be established and used to adjust asset class allocations within policy ranges, or to return asset allocations that have exceeded a policy range to within the policy range.
-E. Overlay portfolios may be established to manage currency risk within the parameters contained in Appendix 7.
-F. Managers may be retained for Program implementation subject to policy asset allocation ranges and/or overlay portfolio constraints.
-G. The active asset allocation return will be measured and included in the Total Fund return and reported to the Committee no less than annually.
-H. Target Tracking Error Limitations on the Asset Allocation Program target tracking error relative to the Total Fund Policy Benchmark are detailed in Appendix 7.
-External Manager Investment Guidelines for the Asset Allocation Program: Manager Selection Managers retained in the Asset Allocation Program shall have recognized expertise in active asset allocation.
-The selected managers shall be registered or appropriately exempt from registration, with the Securities and Exchange Commission (SEC) or an equivalent regulatory body, in the case of a manager based outside of the United States.
+- D. Accounts may be established and used to adjust asset class allocations within policy ranges, or to return asset allocations that have exceeded a policy range to within the policy range. - E. Overlay portfolios may be established to manage currency risk within the parameters contained in Appendix 76. - F. Managers may be retained for Asset Allocation Program implementation subject to policy asset allocation ranges and/or overlay portfolio constraints. - G. The active asset allocation return will be measured and included in the Total Fund return and reported to the Committee no less than annually.
+[Drafting Note - This content is proposed for relocation to Appendix 1 to be consistent with the structure of this Policy] - H.G.
+Target Tracking Error

+Limitations on the Asset Allocation Program target tracking error relative to the Total Fund Policy Benchmark are detailed in Appendix 76.

+- L.H.
+External Manager Investment Guidelines for the Asset Allocation Program: - 1.
+Manager Selection - a.
+Managers retained in the Asset Allocation Program shall have recognized expertise in active asset allocation. - b.
+The selected managers shall be registered or appropriately exempt from registration, with the Securities and Exchange Commission (SEC) or an equivalent regulatory body, in the case of a manager based outside of the United States. - c.
+Managers shall be selected in accordance with the applicable California laws and regulations, and CalPERS policy. - 2.
+Investment Manager Guidelines